howaboutwe/rspec-style-guide/README.md

     end
     ```

-* Avoid use of Timecop in a spec as often as possible.
-If necessary, always use
+* Attempt to write any time-related specs without use of Timecop.
+If necessary, prefer use of the block form of its methods.
-block form when freezing/traveling.
     ```Ruby
     describe Post do
         let(:post) { FactoryGirl.create(:post) }